 Urinary Problems and Injuries, Age 12 and Older.

 urinary incontinence that begins slowly, you may be

-If you have urinary incontinence that begins suddenly
+If you have incontinence that begins suddenly

 (acute), call your doctor.
 Acute incontinence is often caused by urinary tract

 problems or medicines.
 It can be easily corrected.